Command Line Interface

 Pull resources changes from cloud

-In addition you can fetch from cloud resources and update locally:
+In addition, you can fetch resources from the cloud ansd update locally:

 $ yepcode credentials:pull